VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > **MarkusPersona:** The **AcceptSession** method uses the Transient
 > Fault Handling Application Block to reliably accept sessions.

+### Adding an optimistic concurrency check

-Because of this change, the team also added an optimistic concurrency check when the system saves the **RegistrationProcessManager** class by adding a timestamp property to the **RegistrationProcessManager** class as shown in the following code sample:
+The team also added an optimistic concurrency check when the system saves the **RegistrationProcessManager** class by adding a timestamp property to the **RegistrationProcessManager** class as shown in the following code sample: